pubnub/pubnub-mcp-server/README.md

 - Tools will request keys as parameters in each call
 - The AI agent can work with **multiple keysets** in a single session
-- Keys can be discovered dynamically via `list_keysets` tool
+- Keys can be discovered dynamically via `manage_keysets` tool
 - More autonomous - the agent decides which keyset to use based on context

 This mode is ideal when you want the AI to help manage multiple applications or when the keyset should be determined at runtime.